HUD¶

 The alignment field specifies how the item will be aligned.
 It is a table

-moved to the left/up, and 1 is to the right/down.
-Fractional values can be
+-1 is moved to the left/up, and 1 is to the right/down.
+Fractional values

-The offset field specifies a pixel offset from the position.
-Contrary to
+The offset field specifies a pixel offset from the position, with syntax

 Note: offset will adapt to screen DPI as well as user defined scaling